Playing the role of an entrepreneur in a new business is never easy, as you are super busy with multitudes of activities every day.

-Moreover, having the steering of a budding business initiative with the great task of taking it to new phenomenal heights can be very frustrating at times; more so because you would see your entire team looking up to you every day for finalizing a decision.
+Moreover, the task of steering a budding business to new heights can be frustrating at times; more so because you have an entire team looking up to you every day to finalize a decision.

 But is that all you need from those experienced and dedicated VAs- just getting some tasks completed?